IsaacScript/isaacscript/docs/javascript-tutorial.md

 }
 ```

 In the TypeScript code snippet, you can see that we marked "player" as the "EntityPlayer" type by using a colon.
-The "EntityPlayer" type is automatically provided by the `isaac-typescript-definitions` package, and corresponds to the "EntityPlayer" in the official docs.
+The "EntityPlayer" type is automatically provided by the `isaac-typescript-definitions` package, and corresponds to "EntityPlayer" in the official docs.
 (The `isaac-typescript-definitions` package is automatically imported in any IsaacScript project.)

 Once the type has been annotated, your editor will know about all of the legal methods for the "player" variable.
 If you make a typo on the "AddCollectible" method, the editor will immediately tell you by drawing a squiggly line underneath it.